DP WORLD

 What is the DP World UK Carbon Inset Programme and how does it work?

-Our Carbon Inset Programme is the world’s first initiative rewarding cargo owners with carbon credits for every import container moved through DP World’s UK terminals.
+Our Carbon Inset Programme is the world’s first initiative rewarding cargo owners with carbon certificates for every import or export laden container moved through DP World’s UK terminals.
 Unlike traditional carbon offsetting, insets reduce emissions at the source within your own supply chain by using lower-carbon fuels, cleaner operations, and efficient transport solutions.
 Participating companies receive certified, independently verified carbon inset certificates to address their Scope 3 emissions while contributing to global decarbonisation efforts.

 Which DP World UK ports participate in the Carbon Inset Programme?